Resources | DataOps.live

 • Snowpark Container Services (with Nvidia GPUs)

 Snowpark provides great flexibility in your choice of data science tasks.
-You can choose which Python packages to use, which models to run, and, of course, use the ever-popular Pandas.
+You can choose which Python packages and models to use, including libraries like Pandas..

-Snowflake Cortex functions provide serverless ML and LLM functions on top of your data in Snowflake.
-Let’s focus on Cortex and how we help you to build data applications rapidly.
+What is Snowflake Cortex adding to the mix?
+Snowflake Cortex LLMs provide serverless ML and LLM functions on top of your data in Snowflake.
+For example, Cortex Code, which replaces Snowflake Copilot to help you write better Snowflake code more quickly.

 What can you do with Cortex LLM functions and DataOps?

 Let's start with text analytics against transcription of all your meeting recordings.
-Snowflake simplifies access to accurate summaries without any prompt engineering.
+Snowflake Cortex LLMs simplify access to accurate summaries without any prompt engineering.
 A simple call to SNOWFLAKE.CORTEX.SUMMARIZE against your table of transcription is sufficient.

 Within DataOps.live, you can develop a full Streamlit application calling the native function from Python: